upday/upday.github.io/_posts/blog/2016-06-22-vector_drawables.md

 date: 2016-06-27T15:39:55-04:00
 ---

-## Yey, we have vector graphics support!
+## Yey, Android supports vector graphics!

-While some mobile platforms have been supporting vector graphics for a while, Android began doing this natively only starting with Lollipop and with the help of the Support Library 23.2.0 for pre-Lollipop devices.
+While some mobile platforms have been supporting vector graphics for a while, Android began doing this natively only starting with API level 21 and with the help of the Support Library 23.2.0 for pre-Lollipop devices.
 Vector drawables allow creating drawables based on XML vector graphics.
-Like this, the number of drawables added in the project decreases and therefore the APK size also.
-But, before you decide to replace absolutely every PNG in your app with a vector drawable, understand how they work, what kind of limitations they have and how can you overcome some of them.
+Like this, the number of resources added to the project decreases and therefore also the APK size.
+But, before you decide to replace absolutely every PNG in your app with a vector drawable, understand how they work, what limitations they have and how can you overcome some of them.

 ## How do vector drawables work